-We will use our experience to get you the best result with the minimum of stress
+We will use our experience to get you the best possible result while minimising stress

-There are many ways to resolve disputes, whether they are between family members, neighbours or business partners.
+There are many ways to resolve disputes, whether they are between family members, business partners or neighbours.

 We take a sensible, commercial, approach to all dispute resolution situations.